 - A piping bag fitted with a Wilton 4B tip

-- A small amount of fondant - about a 2-inch ball of pink colored fondant, and a 1/2-inch ball of white fondant for the cactus flower
+- Fondant: about a 2" ball of pink, and a ½" ball of white

 - An offset spatula to crumb coat your cake

-Good, you're all covered in buttercream!
 Don't worry too much about it not looking perfect.
 If you were to cover this cake with fondant, you would want to smooth it out better and achieve some nice edges.
-But since we're going to be piping "spikes" all over, we needn't worry about it!
+But since we're going to be piping "spikes" all over, we needn't worry about it.

 Fit your piping bag with an open star 4B tip (or equivalent).
-Squeeze the bag so the buttercream flows -- you can even try piping out a few blobs before proceeding on to the actual cake.
+Squeeze the bag so the buttercream flows — you can even practice piping out a few blobs before proceeding on to the actual cake.

 Starting at the bottom, pipe rows of "spikes" upward by squeezing out buttercream, forming a drop-star/spike.
 Continue piping the entire exterior of the cake.
-For the top, continue to pipe "spikes" until the entire cake, sides and top, are covered.
+For the top, continue to pipe "spikes" until the entire cake — sides and top — is covered.